 Now that the new government in BC has promised a referendum, how do we decide what voting system we should adopt?

-Some have argued that STV has the most legitimacy since it was selected by the non-partisan, representative and reflective Citizens’ Assembly.
-Although voters endorsed STV (and the process that led to its recommendation) in 2005 by a vote of 58% in favour, the then-government did not accept this result and offered instead a second referendum in which, unfortunately, only 39% of voters were in favour.
+Some have argued that multi-member systems like STV have the most legitimacy since this approach was selected by the non-partisan, representative and reflective Citizens’ Assembly.
+Although voters in 2005 endorsed the CA’s recommended STV system (and strongly approved of the process that led to its recommendation) with a vote of 58% in favour, the then-government did not accept this result and offered instead a second referendum in which, unfortunately, only 39% of voters were in favour.

-The NDP and Green Parties themselves have stated that they prefer MMP, which was the choice of the Ontario Citizens’ Assembly.
-Though it lost in the 2007 referendum there, voters in PEI recently voted 55% in favour of MMP.
+The NDP and Green Parties themselves have stated that they prefer the top-up approach (particularly the MMP model).
+Although a closed list version of MMP (recommended by the Ontario Citizens’ Assembly) lost in the 2007 referendum there, voters in PEI recently voted 55% in favour of an open-list MMP model.

-RU-PR was designed by Fair Voting BC and Fair Vote Canada to address some of the unique geographic challenges in Canada.
-It offers tremendous flexibility to address virtually every concern politicians have expressed about STV or MMP, while retaining the primary strengths of these systems.
+Fair Voting BC and Fair Vote Canada put forward a combined model to address some of the unique geographic challenges in Canada.
+Their RU-PR model offered tremendous flexibility to address virtually every concern politicians have expressed about STV or MMP, while retaining the primary strengths of these systems.

 Given that there are three primary options with strong claims to being considered for use in BC, how should we proceed?